 - Be a citizen, or an eligible non-citizen of the United States.

 - Not owe a refund on a federal student grant or be in default on a federal student loan.

 *Certificate programs at the University of Houston are not eligible for federal or state financial aid unless you are simultaneously seeking a degree; students must be enrolled in degree-seeking programs to qualify for financial aid.

 Once you have determined that you are eligible, you are ready to begin the six steps to financial aid.

 - STEP 1 - Apply for Your FSA ID

-- The FSA ID, which consists of a user-created username and password, replaced the PIN effective May 2015.
+- The FSA ID consists of a user-created username and password.
 It allows users to electronically access personal information on Federal Student Aid Web sites as well as electronically sign a FAFSA.
 Parents of dependent students must obtain a FSA ID as well, so that they too can sign the FAFSA online.
-If you are a continuing student, you may use your FSA ID to access your FAFSA Renewal on the website.
-Visit https://fsaid.ed.gov/ to create your FSA ID.
+Visit studentaid.gov/fsa-id to create your FSA ID.

 - STEP 2 - Complete Your FAFSA

-- To apply for financial aid, you MUST complete a FAFSA at www.fafsa.ed.gov.
-You should complete the application as early as possible after Oct.
-1. You must complete the FAFSA and submit it by the priority deadline of March 15 to receive the maximum consideration for limited financial aid resources.
+- To apply for financial aid, you MUST complete a FAFSA by visiting studentaid.gov.
+You should complete the application as early as possible after December 2023 in the 2024-25 aid year.
+For 2024-25, you must complete and submit the FAFSA, along with any requested documentation, by the priority deadline of March 15, 2024 to receive the maximum consideration for limited financial aid resources.
+The priority deadline for 2023-24 was Jan.
+15, 2023.
 The University of Houston’s Federal School Code is 003652.

 - STEP 3 - Review Your Student Aid Report (SAR)